mhmestb2018/HandymanHire-App/README.md

+Online service that matches homeowners with professionals in Ireland Beta version available here https://handymanhire.ie/

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-HandymanHire - Progressive Web App, React, Redux, Firebase, and Firestore.

-https://handymanhire.ie/

 ## Available Scripts

 In the project directory, you can run: